astrapi69/migrate-bundles/README.md

 ## Semantic Versioning

-The versions of spring-batch-kt-template are maintained with the Semantic Versioning guidelines.
+The versions of migrate-bundles are maintained with the Semantic Versioning guidelines.

 Release version numbers will be incremented in the following format: